ollien/bittorrent-sync-web-client/README.md

 A web client for BitTorrent Sync, using cherrypy and Project Polymer.

-I made this so I could finally use Btsync as opposed to Dropbox, since the major dealbreaker was that Btsync didn't have a web client.
+This was made so in order to switch from BitTorrent Sync from Dropbox, since the major dealbreaker was that BitTorrent Sync didn't have a web client.

-I run it with uwsgi and nginx, but it should work without them.
+It can be run using uwsgi and nginx, using the below config for nginx, but it can be run without them.

-This is my nginx config, which is pretty essential in order for this to work with nginx.

 ```
 upstream btsyncWeb{